openregister/govuk-registers-api-client/README.md

 You can use this Ruby client to integrate your service with [GOV.UK Registers](https://registers.cloudapps.digital/).

-Registers are authoritative lists of information, and the data is owned by [custodians](https://www.gov.uk/government/collections/registers-guidance#creating-and-managing-registers) inside departments and services.
+Registers are authoritative lists of information.
+The data is owned by [custodians](https://www.gov.uk/government/collections/registers-guidance#creating-and-managing-registers) inside departments and services.
 For example, the [Country register](https://country.register.gov.uk/) is maintained by a custodian in the Foreign and Commonwealth Office (FCO).

 ## Table of Contents